Replacement Leave Expiry Date and Bring Forward

 1. Expiry Period of Replacement Leave

-When a replacement leave type has an expiry period (e.g. 4 months), the validity period starts from the date the overtime was performed, not from the date the leave was generated or credited.
+When a replacement leave type has an expiry period (e.g. 4 months), the validity period starts from the date the overtime was performed (earned date), not from the date the leave was generated.

-Both the application date and the leave date must fall within the validity period.
+For a replacement leave application, make sure both the application date and the leave date fall within the validity period.

 Example